Comparisons12 min read

 Native telephony built-in Less mature reporting

-Strong for Freshworks users Locked out of key features at Growth tier
+Strong for Freshworks users Key features locked at Growth tier

 Who Should Choose Zoho CRM?